ThuCommix/Nightingale/readme.md

 2. Soft - Sets the Deleted flag but don't delete the entity in the database
 3. Hard - Deletes the entity from the database

-### StatefulSession vs StatelessSession
+### StatelessSession
-When using the SessionFactory, which is recommend, and no type arguments are given, the SessionFactory will return a StatefullSession which enables first level caching and entity persistence during the session.
+When using the default session type and insert or read huge amount of entities from the database, all of them are cached in the session cache.
+This will of course eventually hit a memory limit when not creating new sessions in a long processing chain.
+For this case a stateless session can be used.
-This sounds great, why should I use the StatelessSession you may ask.
-When inserting a huge amount of data the cache of the StatefulSession would increase rapidly and holding all those entity references in your RAM.
-A StatelessSession does not cache nor it cares about evicted entities, so this should be used when inserting many entities.
+A stateless session can be configured when overriding the ISessionContext and does not have any caching mechanism build in.
+It also flushes directly aftere calling SaveOrUpdate to prevent entity reference caching.
+With this session type you can read millions of entities without blowing up the session.